 Filter by Order Numbers: This metric is perhaps most important at a high level, so you know which keywords are driving the most conversions.
 Of course, you will want to cross-reference this number with how much it costs you to acquire the sale, but this is often the first metric I look at.

 Filter the Keywords by Spend: You will want to filter by Spend just to make sure that you know all of the keywords that you are investing in.
 Make sure that these are converting keywords for you, and that it is a profitable investment for your ad to appear for the given search query.
-Remember, an optimized paid search campaign is all about ensuring that you have bring qualified traffic to your listing at an efficient and profitable cost.
+Remember, an optimized paid search campaign is all about ensuring that you bring qualified traffic to your listing at an efficient and profitable cost.

 Bids: If a keyword is converting but at an ACoS that is above your targeted threshold, you don’t necessarily need to pause the keyword.
 Instead, you can just adjust your bid accordingly.
 So if your ACoS is

-Broad Match: This is the only match type for match type will trigger your ad for any search query that is remotely relevant.
+Broad Match: This is the only match type that will trigger your ad for any search query that is remotely relevant.
 Broad match casts the widest net of searches, so your bid on “shoes” can also show your ad for search queries like “sneakers”, “red shoes”, “coolest summer shoes”, etc. At the moment this is the only match type that Amazon offers, so if you want to control your searches more accurately, you will have to employ the Negative keywords.

 When do you turn on paid campaigns?